 3. You can upload your video to any video host site (Google, AOL, Vzaar, DailyMotion).
 For my example, I will use YouTube.
 From a smartphone, you can upload the video directly to YouTube by using the free app, Capture.
 If you do not already have a YouTube account, create one.
 It is free and easy to do!

 4. Once the video is uploaded, click "Share Link" to access the embed code

+5. Click Embed.
+The link available at that page starts with "iframe".
+You DO NOT want this code.
+Click on SHOW MORE OPTIONS, then select the checkbox to "use old embed code".
 You must select to use the old embed code in your eBay auction description.
-The new embed code uses <IFRAME> which is prohibited in an eBay item description.
+The old embed code starts with "object" The new embed code uses <IFRAME> which is prohibited in an eBay item description.

 6. When listing the item on eBay, click the HTML tab to insert the embed code you just copied.

 I believe using video clips to present an item in good working condition will give you an advantage over other eBay sellers listing the similar items.
 Potential buyers will appreciate that your auction has a video clip showing how an item operates or that the item is in good working order.
 I have used video clips in many of my auction listings including:

 3. Vintage toys

 4. Vintage Christmas lights

 Click here to see my eBay item auction using a video clip.
 Become a Facebook Fan of Piece Of Scrap for more helpful tips selling on eBay!